localstoryfinder/localstoryfinder.github.io/README.md

 **[Visit the Live Site](https://localstoryfinder.github.io)**

 ## Overview
-The Local Story Finder is a tool designed to help readers discover local journalists covering the San Francisco Bay Area.
+The Local Story Finder is a tool designed to help readers discover local stories in the San Francisco Bay Area.
 By aggregating content from multiple local news sources via NewsAPI and RSS feeds, the platform provides a searchable database of articles that can be filtered by author, publication, or topic.

 ## Background
 People trust local news more than any other kind—and for good reason.
 Local journalism keeps communities informed, connected, and engaged.
 In fact, 85% of Americans say local news is at least somewhat important to their community, with nearly half calling it extremely or very important.
 San Francisco is home to a thriving local news scene, powered by curious, dedicated journalists.
 We built a tool to make it easier to find them.